The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logons and logoffs.

 In Windows XP, the Target Account Name line shows whose account was changed.
 Caller User Name reveals who made the change - so Mirjam reset Margus's password in this example.

-In Windows Vista, 7 and 8, the Account Name line in Subject category means the user who tried to change other user's password.
+In Windows Vista and later, the Account Name line in Subject category means the user who tried to change other user's password.
 The Target Account category holds Account Name field - the user whose password was reset.
 So Margus changed Mirjam's account in this example.

 The same logic applies to all events related to account management.
 In case a user makes changes to his/her own account, Target Account Name and Caller (Subject) Account Name are the same.
 As said before, most of these events can be success or failure reports.
 For example, when a user attempts to change password, but the new passphrase does not meet minimum requirements (length, uniqueness or complexity), the generated event will be a failure audit and no change to the user's password is made.